WelshyLad/firearmsEnhancements/README.md

 ## What does this script do?
 This script aims to add a series of small mini-scripts that enhance the roleplay of an armed officer.
 These scripts are:
 * Smashing Car Window, close to player.
 (Animation is temporary, any suggestions for a better one are welcomed)
-* Drop Weapon - /drop will allow the player to drop the weapon near them on the floor.
-* Drop Weapon when Tasered or Ragdolled - This will automatically drop the weapon on the floor, based on the movement type of the player.

 ## Problems & Suggestions